TimTaylor/ageutils/README.md

 <div class="pkgdown-devel">

-The development version of ageutils can be installed from GitHub with:
+The development version of {ageutils} can be installed from GitHub with:

 ``` r
 remotes::install_github("TimTaylor/ageutils")